calubrecht/CrimsonSkies/README.md

     http://www.gammon.com.au/downloads.htm.
 When I re-write mine I will be including a drag and drop editor to graphically create the room via a map (which will then make it easier to export map files in different formats).
-  - To provide a branch that is ROM stripped down to the socket server that can be repurposed for other things.
-  - To provide a base branch that has the areas and code stripped down to one area (and any code alterations to remove vnum usage that uses vnums in other areas, this will allow for people starting a mud from scractch building their own areas.)

 ## Resources